-States Parties to the Mine Ban Treaty must complete within ten years the clearance of all areas contaminated with antipersonnel mines.
+States Parties to the Mine Ban Treaty must complete the clearance of all areas contaminated with antipersonnel mines within 10 years.
 States facing exceptional circumstances may request an extension to their deadline.

 Complete Mine Clearance

 Completing clearance of antipersonnel mines worldwide should not take hundreds of years!
 In the vast majority of States Parties to the Mine Ban Treaty, the ICBL believes that clearance can be completed before 2025, with many finishing long before that date.
 In states outside the treaty, clearance can be completed within our lifetime.

 on States Parties with antipersonnel landmine contamination to:

 - Identify and report on all suspected or known mined areas

 - Finish mine clearance by or before deadline